VladGhelbere/Meeting-Room-Monitor/README.md

 - Certificate Managaer
 - CloudFront

-For our scripts, we used Python 3.6, our Lambda functions are written in Node.js 8.10 and most of our website scripts are in JavaScript.
+For our Raspberry script, we used Python 3, our Lambda functions are written in Node.js 8.10 and most of our website scripts are in JavaScript.

 # Project's Purpose